Model Predictive Control via Probabilistic Inference: A Tutorial and Survey: Tutorial on Probabilistic Inference-Based Model Predictive Control

-\end{enumerate} Note that Eq.~(\ref{eq:mppi_mu}) can be implemented simply using the Softmax function as shown in Eq.~(\ref{eq:mppi_algorithm}), \ie, merely a weighted average of input samples using Softmax weights.
-Moreover, steps (1) and (2) are independent operations for each sample $k$, enabling straightforward GPU parallelization via PyTorch and similar frameworks~\cite{kohonda2025mppi_playground}.
+\end{enumerate} Note that Eq.~(\ref{eq:mppi_mu}) can be implemented using the Softmax weighting in Eq.~(\ref{eq:mppi_algorithm}), \ie, a weighted average of the sampled control sequences.
+Moreover, steps (1) and (2) are independent operations for each sample $k$, enabling straightforward GPU parallelization via PyTorch and similar frameworks.
+If input constraints must be enforced, we can clamp each sampled control sequence between steps (1) and (2); this clamping can be treated as part of the dynamics.

+The computational cost of MPPI scales as $\myset{O}(K T c_f)$ where $K$ is the number of samples, $T$ is the horizon length, and $c_f$ is the cost of a single forward dynamics evaluation.
+Since the $K$ rollouts are independent, they parallelize trivially across CPU/GPU threads; the effective wall-clock time thus scales primarily with $T \times c_f$ when sufficient parallel resources are available.

 A key advantage of MPPI is that it finds the global optimal solution (in the sense of KL divergence minimization) through a single round of sampling and weighted averaging\footnote{However, as discussed in Section~\ref{sec:sample_complexity}, the required number of samples depends on the configuration.}.
-This stems from the concavity of Eq.~(\ref{eq:convex_objective}), which results from fixing the variance of the multivariate Gaussian variational distribution.
-If we simultaneously optimize the variance, Eq.~(\ref{eq:mppi_objective}) would no longer be concave, requiring iterative repetition of the three steps above in a single optimization, increasing computational cost.
-However, since the variational distribution's variance setting significantly impacts performance, careful configuration is necessary~\cite{honda2024stein}.
+This stems from the concavity of Eq.~(\ref{eq:convex_objective}), which results from fixing the covariance of the multivariate Gaussian variational distribution.
+If we simultaneously optimize the covariance, Eq.~(\ref{eq:mppi_objective}) would no longer be concave, requiring iterative repetition of the three steps above in a single optimization, increasing computational cost.
+However, since the variational distribution's covariance setting significantly impacts performance, careful configuration is necessary, and discussed in Section~\ref{sec:survey_prior_distributions}.